JozefJarosciak/X1/Validator-Instructions_Testnet.md

     wget --no-check-certificate https://xenblocks.io/snapshots/chaindata1715.pruned.tar
     ```

-### 7.2 Updating an Existing Installation of X1 Full Node (can be skipped if you're doing the first time install)
+### Step 7.2 (Optional): Updating an Existing Installation of X1 Full Node

+This step can be skipped if you're doing the first time installation.

 If you are updating an existing X1 full node installation, follow the instructions below.